f3k-freek/ing2ofx-docker/README.rst

    The script will find all CSV files in the `/input` folder, convert them to OFX format, and place the resulting files in the `/ofx` directory.

-## Customization

-You can modify the Dockerfile or the `docker-compose.yml` if needed, to adjust the environment or script execution according to your specific requirements.

 ## Contributing

 Contributions to this project are welcome!
 Please feel free to fork the repository, make your changes, and submit a pull request.